bgebhardt/osx_bin/setup/BACKUP-README.md

 - [Use Disk Utility to erase an Intel-based Mac - Apple Support](https://support.apple.com/en-us/HT208496)
 - [How to repair a Mac disk with Disk Utility - Apple Support](https://support.apple.com/en-us/HT210898)
 - [Use Apple Diagnostics to test your Mac - Apple Support](https://support.apple.com/en-us/HT202731)
+- Command-Control+Shift+Option+. or `sudo sysdiagnose` will do a complete system diagnosis and output a file in /tmp/.
+Note: It can take 10+ minutes.

 # Main Backup